Nonparametric Matrix Response Regression with Application to Brain Imaging Data Analysis: Real data application

 \subsection{Application to calcium imaging data study}

 Calcium imaging has been used as a promising technique to monitor the dynamic activity of neuronal populations.
-We apply the proposed method to one-photon calcium imaging dataset collected by Ilana Witten's lab at the Princeton Neuroscience Institute \citep{petersen2018scalpel}, which can be downloaded from \url{https://ajpete.com/software}.
+We apply the proposed method to one-photon calcium imaging dataset collected by Ilana Witten's lab at the Princeton Neuroscience Institute \citep{petersen2018scalpel}.
 Calcium imaging is an important fluorescent microscopy technique regulating a great variety of neuronal processes simultaneously \citep{berridge1998neuronal, andilla2014sparse}.
 The calcium imaging data can be viewed as a video clip (i.e., a collection of 2D-images recorded at the same frame over a period of time) that presents the location and time of neuron firing \citep{apthorpe2016automatic,petersen2018scalpel}.
 Each pixel in a frame is continuous-valued and larger values indicate higher fluorescent intensities caused by greater calcium concentrations.
 The calcium imaging video we used consists of 3000 frames of size $ 205 \times 226$ pixels sampled at 10 Hz.
-An example frame randomly selected from the video is shown in Figure \ref{fig: neuron_matrix}(a).
+An example frame randomly selected from the video is shown in Figure \ref{fig: neuron_curve}(c).

-Figure \ref{fig: neuron_curve} gives estimated fluorescent intensities versus true values of two randomly selected pixels across 3000 frames.
+Figure \ref{fig: neuron_curve}(a)(b) give estimated fluorescent intensities versus true values of two randomly selected pixels across 3000 frames.
 The optimal bandwidth and regularization parameter are selected by the proposed BIC criteria.
-The average rank selected by our method is $22.34 (\text{SE}=1.34)$ across all frames.
-We also plot estimated images from a randomly selected frame by our method in Figure \ref{fig: neuron_matrix}(b).
+The average rank selected by our method is 22.34 (SE=1.34) across all frames.
+We also plot estimated images from a randomly selected frame by our method in Figure \ref{fig: neuron_curve}(d).
 From that figure, we can see that our method amplifies potential neuron signals, but also weakens those unclear and smaller neurons.